The 10 Most Expensive Irish Transfers Of All Time

 Advertisement

-The 20-year-old shot stopper has had a meteoric rise over the past year.
+The 20-year-old shot stopper has had a meteoric rise during the 2021-22 season.
 From that wonder save against Luxembourg to stopping a Cristiano Ronaldo spot kick, Bazunu has the potential to reach the very top.
-Fabrizio Romano has reported that the deal could be worth up to £15 million with add-ons and that Manchester City will receive a 20% sell on clause and an option to buy back the former Shamrock Rovers man.
+Fabrizio Romano reported that the deal could be worth up to £15 million with add-ons and that Manchester City will receive a 20% sell on clause and an option to buy back the former Shamrock Rovers man.

 After two successful seasons on loan at Rochdale and the Saints' south east rivals' Portsmouth, there's no doubt that regular Premier League football was always going to be the next step for Bazunu.
-Should Bazunu emulate the form shown over the past couple of seasons, he could well be higher up on the list of most expensive Irish transfers in the coming years.
+Though Southampton endured a torrid season and were relegated to the Championship, Bazunu will hope that he could well be higher up on the list of most expensive Irish transfers in the coming years.

 On deadline day in January 2017, Burnley smashed their club record transfer fee for Robbie Brady.
 After impressing during the European Championships the summer before, many were surprised that the wideman hadn't made a permanent transfer away from Norwich before the start of the campaign.